British Mauritius: History

 Isle de France, which consisted of Mauritius and some other islands had been under French rule since 1715.
 However, during the Napoleonic Wars, despite the French naval victory in the Battle of Grand Port on 20–27 August 1810, Mauritius was captured on 3 December 1810 by the British under Commodore Josias Rowley.
 British possession of the island was confirmed four years later by the Treaty of Paris in 1814.
 Nonetheless, French institutions, including the Napoleonic Code of law, were maintained, and the French language was still more widely used than English.

 The British administration, with Robert Townsend Farquhar as the first governor, brought about rapid social and economic changes.
 One of the most important was the abolition of slavery on 1 February 1835.
 Around 3,000 Franco-Mauritian planters received their share of the British government's compensation of 20 million pounds sterling (£20m) for the liberation of about 20,000 slaves, who had been imported from Africa and Madagascar during the French occupation.

 The Mauritian Creole people trace their origins to the plantation owners and slaves who worked in the sugar fields.
 Indo-Mauritians are descended from Indian immigrants who arrived in the 19th century via the Aapravasi Ghat in order to work as indentured labourers after slavery was abolished.
 Included in the Indo-Mauritian community are Muslims (about 17% of the population) from the Indian subcontinent.
 In 1885, a new constitution was introduced.
+The 1886 Mauritian general election was the first to be held under the new constitution, but with a strict property franchise that allowed just over one percent of the population to vote.
 The Franco-Mauritian elite controlled nearly all of the large sugar estates and was active in business and banking.
 As the Indian population became numerically dominant and the voting franchise was extended, political power shifted from the Franco-Mauritians and their Creole allies to the Indo-Mauritians.